What does the Promo team do?

 We also write news articles, release announcements, social media updates, and help with producing visuals, videos, and written content for community websites.

-We are in the process of updating the Promo team pages on this wiki, so that things are easier to find.
-Therefore you will see some new pages immediately below, but old ones that have not yet been moved follow afterwards
+We are in the process of updating the Promo team pages on this wiki to make things easier to find.
+It's possible that you will see some broken links or outdated content.
+If that happens, please let us know so we can fix it.

 How you can join our team

-- Proposing your own idea – See an opportunity to spread KDE that we haven't thought of?
+2. Proposing your own idea – See an opportunity to spread KDE that we haven't thought of?
 Want to get help with making it happen?
-Let us know by contacting our mailing list so that we can provide feedback and potentially help you out along the way.
+Let us know by contacting us.
+We can provide feedback and potentially help you out along the way.

-- Representing KDE at an event – We are always in need of people to represent KDE at conferences, local meetings, etc. All you need is a passion for using KDE and the right materials.
+3. Representing KDE at an event – We are always in need of people to represent KDE at conferences, trade shows, local meetups, etc. All you need is a passion for using KDE and the right materials.
 You provide the passion, we'll provide the rest!
 Check out this section to download all the material you'll need to give a lecture or host a booth at an event.

-- Communication guidance – Read helpful tips on articulating our software brands, describing our underlying technologies, engaging the press, and more.
+- Communication Guidance – Advice on articulating our software brands, describing our underlying technologies, engaging the press, and more.
+Contains outdated content